“Even every one that is called by my name: for I have created him for my glory, I have formed him; yea, I have made him.” Isaiah 43:7

 Besides deciding how to use the device, there are also cost and inequality concerns because the device will be costly.
 Another concern is that no one knows what the societal impact of being able to plug thoughts into a computer will be.
 She did not mention any of those things in her reports.

-Moxon’s study from 2015 intended to establish genuinely causal relationships between neurophysiological activity and behavior shows brain-behavior causality can be achieved by disrupting neural activity with an external intervention and observing the consequent change in behavior.
-The study shows in neurorobotic BMI, brain-behavior causality is not between the brain and the body, but between the observed neurophysiological activity within the brain and an external device outside the body.
+Moxon’s study from 2015 intended to establish genuinely causal relationships between neurophysiological activity and behavior.
+Brain-behavior causality can be achieved by disrupting neural activity with an external intervention and observing the consequent change in behavior.
+The study shows in neurorobotic BMI (brain-machine interface), brain-behavior causality is not between the brain and the body, but between the observed neurophysiological activity within the brain and an external device outside of the body.

 Possibilities are endless and there are numerous studies about how neural coding in the interface can be used to change behavior.
 They all show how beneficial the technology can be to someone that is missing a limb or suffering from paralysis or Parkinson’s disease but do not say much about the possible adverse effects of using the device.